Blendify/blender-manual/trunk/blender_docs/manual/animation/armatures/posing/bone_constraints/inverse_kinematics/spline_ik.rst

 Thickness Controls
 ------------------

-The thickness of the bones in the chain is controlled using the constraint's 'XZ Scale Mode' setting.
+The thickness of the bones in the chain is controlled using the constraint's *XZ Scale Mode* setting.
 This setting determines the method used for determining the scaling on the X and Z axes of each bone in the chain.